The plan guides you through The Parchment Project’s 2-page format.

 3. Next, read Mark, 1 & 2 Peter and Jude.

 Many commentators recognize Mark as the Pen of Peter.
 The Epistles of Jude and Peter share some of the same exhortations.

 4. Lastly, read John, followed by 1, 2, 3 John and Revelation.

-May God bless you and your community as more people read, reflect and relate His word to life.
+May God bless you and your community as more people read, reflect and relate His word to daily life.

 Choose the paper size you need.

 Each PDF includes 2 pages to be printed on the front and back of a single sheet of paper or cardstock.

 After it's printed, cut the sheet in half.
 It makes 2 brochures.